flyingcircusio/doc/src/reference/security/disaster-recovery.md

 # Disaster recovery

-This disaster recovery plan provides an overview of the expected disasters and how Flying Circus systems and personnel is prepared to deal with them.
+This disaster recovery plan provides an overview of potential disasters and how the Flying Circus systems and personnel is prepared to deal with them.

 For each scenario we give: